Fitness App Development Guide: Best Tips for Business Owners & Startups

 |🔔 Push Notifications||Finally, we always recommend adding push notifications as a way to retain your members, notify them, and stay in touch even when they are not using your app.|

-Of course, the list above isn’t exclusive.
+Of course, the list above isn’t 100% versatile.
 Every case is different as you may aim to cover other business goals and need special features for that purpose.
-For example, you may enhance your app with features like:
+For example, you might want to improve your app with features like:

 - Blog — to keep users engaged with some health and fitness content on exercises, the right techniques, nutrition, etc. Moreover, members can give you extra promotion by sharing the articles on their social media.

-- eStore — to sell staff related to your industry: blender bottles, yoga mats, sportswear, and others.
+- eStore — to sell products related to your industry: blender bottles, yoga mats, sportswear, and others.

-- Events — to notify members of the upcoming activities as some of them have moved outside: think of Yoga Morning in a park, for example.
+- Events — to notify members about upcoming activities as some of them have moved outside: think of Yoga Morning in a park, for example.
 Moreover, users will be able to easily sign up for them.

-If you’re interested in more details on fitness app development for gyms, yoga studios, and fitness centers, we recommend checking out the following guides:
+If you’re interested in finding out more about fitness app development for gyms, yoga studios, and fitness centers, we recommend checking out the following guides:

 📊 ERP and Management Software for Offline Fitness Businesses

-Just like fitness applications, ERP and Management systems for the fitness industry weren’t invented yesterday.
-Yet, in the COVID and post-COVID times, they help to rebuild trust with members who are returning to gyms and fitness centers.
+Just like fitness applications, ERP and Management systems aren't new to the fitness industry.
+Yet, the COVID-pandemic gave a new role to such systems, which is helping to rebuild trust with members who are returning to gyms and fitness centers.
 Moreover, they are great helpers when it comes to managing customer flow under new rules.

 Again, the “building blocks” can vary from project to project.
 But generally, such software includes the following functionality: